Robust and Efficient Writer-Independent IMU-Based Handwriting Recognition: Related Works

-In recent years, the introduction of ResNet \cite{resnet} and Transformers \cite{transformer} has significantly advanced the development of deep learning models.
-ResNet addressed the vanishing gradient problem through skip connections, enabling the effective training of very deep neural networks.
-Transformers introduced self-attention mechanisms, which improved parallelization and enhanced the modeling of long-range dependencies compared to CNN or recurrent neural networks.
+In recent years, the introduction of ResNet \cite{resnet} and Transformer \cite{transformer} has significantly advanced deep learning model development.
+ResNet addressed the vanishing gradient problem through skip connections, enabling effective training of very deep neural networks.
+Transformers introduced self-attention mechanisms, which improved parallelization and enhanced the modeling of long-range dependencies compared to CNNs or recurrent neural networks.

-Building on these innovations, several new approaches have been proposed.
+Building on these innovations, several new approaches have emerged.
 MLP-Mixer \cite{mlp_mixer} demonstrated that strong performance in vision tasks can be achieved without convolutions or self-attention, relying solely on multi-layer perceptrons to mix spatial and channel information.
 Swin Transformers \cite{swinv1,swinv2} introduced a hierarchical architecture with shifted window-based self-attention, enabling efficient multi-scale modeling for various vision tasks.
-ViT \cite{vit} treats an image as a sequence of patch embeddings fed into a Transformer encoder, showing that pure self-attention rivals CNNs on large-scale vision tasks.
+Vision Transformer (ViT) \cite{vit} treats images as sequences of patch embeddings fed into a Transformer encoder, showing that pure self-attention can rival CNNs on large-scale vision tasks.
 ConvNeXt \cite{convnext} integrated concepts from both CNNs and Transformers, achieving state-of-the-art performance while preserving the simplicity and efficiency of traditional CNNs.